SFTtech/openage/doc/code/coordinate-systems.md

 For rendering
 -------------
-depending on whether objects are rendered as part of hud or by the game camera, their coordinates are transformed to camgame or camhud
+Depending on whether objects are rendered as part of hud or by the game camera, their coordinates are transformed to camgame or camhud.

 For input processing
 --------------------
-again depending on whether inputs were aimed at an HUD object or an entity rendered by the game camera, they (i.e. mouse clicks) are transformed to camgame or camhud. camgame coordinates can then further be converted to phys coordinates, for mapping the inputs to physics objects.
+Again depending on whether inputs were aimed at an HUD object or an entity rendered by the game camera, they (i.e. mouse clicks) are transformed to camgame or camhud. camgame coordinates can then further be converted to phys coordinates, for mapping the inputs to physics objects.

-idea: HUD drawing code will register HUD objects with the engine the engine then memorizes the areas where HUD objects are drawn, and checks whether the mouse click lies within one of the rectangles
+A possible idea: HUD drawing code will register HUD objects with the engine the engine then memorizes the areas where HUD objects are drawn, and checks whether the mouse click lies within one of the rectangles.

 ```